 Upon graduation, students have the option of consolidating their federal loans.
 When a borrower consolidates their loans, they are combining their individual loans into one bigger loan from a single lender, which is then used to pay off the balances on the other loans.
 The loan consolidation process is irreversible.

 Direct Consolidation Loans have fixed interest rates.
 The rate is based on the weighted average of the interest rates of the consolidated loans.
-Repayment terms range from 10-30 years.
+Repayment terms range from 10-30 years depending on loan amount.

 Disadvantages of Creating the Super Loan